diegofariasm/flavours/README.md

   - A `template` (required).
   - A `subtemplate`.
 You can use the literal value `{scheme}` to select a subtemplate named the same way as a scheme, usefull if you have scheme dependent subtemplates.
 Defaults to `default` (also if a subtemplate named as the selected scheme isn't found).
   - A `hook` to execute.
 Defaults to none.
-  - Specified as `light`, for lightweight changes that are quick to execute.
-Defaults to `true`. `flavours apply --light` will skip running hooks marked with `light=false`.
+  - Specified as `lightweight`, for lightweight changes that are quick to execute.
+Defaults to `true`. `flavours apply --lightweight` will skip running hooks marked with `lightweight=false`.
   - Whether to `rewrite` the entire file instead of replacing lines.
 Defaults to `false`, but it is recommended to set this to true for apps that can have an entire file defining colors through import or some other means.
   - If rewrite=false, specify the `start` and `end` lines for replacing text.
 This is useful for config files where comments do not begin with `#`.
 Defaults to `# Start flavours` and `# End flavours` (case-insensitive).